ChronoMagic-Bench: A Benchmark for Metamorphic Evaluation of Text-to-Time-lapse Video Generation: ChronoMagic-Pro

-\myparagraph{Dataset Statistics.} We collect time-lapse videos from 75 categories manually set by the human, with proportions being roughly similar.
-Some samples can be found in Appendix \ref{sec:samples_of_ChronoMaigc-Pro}.
-Unlike before, ChronoMagic-Pro is the first high-quality large-scale time-lapse T2V dataset, which contains more physical knowledge than general videos, as shown in Table \ref{table_dataset_comparison}.
+\myparagraph{Dataset Statistics.} We collected time-lapse videos from 75 categories manually set by the human, with proportions being roughly similar.
+Some samples can be found in the Appendix \ref{samples_of_the_chronoMagic-Pro}.
+ChronoMagic-Pro is the first high-quality large-scale time-lapse T2V dataset, which contains more physical knowledge than general videos, as shown in Table \ref{table_dataset_comparison}.
 As shown in Figure \ref{figure_dataset_static}, in terms of duration, more than half (53.3\%) of the videos have a duration of 0-15 seconds, a quarter (27.1\%) are longer than 60 seconds, 12.1\% are between 15-30 seconds, and the remaining videos are distributed between 30-60 seconds.
 Regarding resolution, 97\% are high resolution (720P), 2\% are ultra-high resolution (1080P), and the remaining videos have lower resolutions ranging from 360P to 480P.
 As the number of words accepted by the text encoder increases, we require the generated captions to be as detailed as possible, with 95\% of captions containing more than 100 words.
-For aesthetic score \cite{laion}, 73\% videos receive high scores ranging from 4 to 6.
-14\% of the videos had aesthetic indicators exceeding 6, and only a small portion of the videos score below 3.
+For aesthetic score \cite{laion}, 73\% videos get high scores ranging from 4 to 6.
+14\% of the videos had aesthetic indicators exceeding 6, and only a small portion of the videos scored below 3.
 This indicates that the quality of most videos is high.
-For the word distribution of the generated captions, please refer to Appendix \ref{sec: distribution_of_dataset_captions}.
+For the word distribution of the generated captions, please refer to Appendix \ref{distribution_of_the_generated_captions}.
 Similar to Figure \ref{figure_wordcloud_bench}, ChronoMagic-Pro mainly focuses on changes (gradually, progressing, increasing, etc.), processes spanning a large amount of time, such as flower blooming and ice melting.
-In addition, the categories, durations, resolutions, and word count ranges of ChronoMagic-ProH are similar to those of ChronoMagic-Pro; however, ChronoMagic-ProH exhibits superior quality and purity.